Mbathula007/shutterstockscraper/README.md

 This can be used by deeplearning and machine learning researchers for downloading images directly from shutterstock

 # Setting up
-1 Install Python 3.(if you have a python2, I have aldready provided code but it is commented make sure you uncooment and comment the other one)
+1 Install Python 3.(if you have a python2, I have aldready provided code but it is commented make sure you uncooment the python2 version and comment the other one)

 2 Open terminal and enter the following lines: